Video 1: Technical principles for endoscopic third ventriculostomy.

 Posterior to the infundibular recess lies the tuber cinereum, the thinnest part of the floor of the third ventricle formed by the ependyma on the ventricle side and arachnoid on the inferior side.
 Just posterior to the tuber cinereum are the mammillary bodies.
 In cases of extreme hydrocephalus, the floor might bulge downward into the interpeduncular cistern forming the premamillary recess.
 If the tuber cinereum is attenuated, the dorsum sellae and the basilar artery can be seen anteriorly and posteriorly, respectively.

 Click here to view the interactive module and related content for this image.

-Figure 7: The landmarks discussed in the above paragraphs to assure entry into the correct (right) ventricle are demonstrated.
+Figure 7: The landmarks discussed above that ensure entry into the correct (right) ventricle are demonstrated.

 The point of perforation of the floor is in the midline and just anterior to the mamillary bodies.
 Multiple techniques and tools for perforating the floor have been described.
 I use the stylet from a standard EVD kit or endoscopic grasping forceps to make the initial perforation.
 This stylet fits through the working channel of a standard rigid endoscope and has a blunt tip that protects against lacerating a perforating vessel below the floor.

 Once perforated, the hole is enlarged.
 Multiple tools for this task have been described.
 A Fogarty balloon catheter can be inserted and inflated to widen the stoma.
 As an alternative, endoscopic grasping forceps can be inserted and spread.
 It is vital to avoid closing the grasping forceps after the floor has been breached so that a penetrating vessel on the other side is not inadvertently grabbed; the forceps should be inserted through the hole, opened, and then withdrawn without closing them until the tips are directly visualized.

 Video 3: Perforation of the third ventricular floor.